skoshy/redux-dusk/docs/en-us/overview.md

 Dusk tries to make managing your store, state, actions, selectors, and logic easy.
 We use two main concepts to do this:

 * `shadows` - does all the work behind the scenes
-* `shines` - visible components and screens in an app
+* `views` - visible components and screens in an app

 The typical Dusk project hierarchy is as follows: